 Let’s face it.
 There’s only so much love you can give a packet of 2 minute noodles before you realise that they just aren’t lovin’ you back.
 Sure, I’ve been known to reach for them for a last minute outdoor escape, but if I’ve got a few extra minutes packing time, then I want to do my best to ensure I’ve got tasty and nutritious options to look forward to at meal times.
 FINALLY!
 Someone has put together a well planned, easy to follow, lightweight hiking recipe book that focusses on true backpack adventures, as opposed to car camping or the times when you’re happy to lug a jaffle iron or cast iron pot to your favourite campsite.

-Get 5% discount with the code LOTSA when you purchase.
-Winner winner!
+Get 5% discount by clicking ‘Add a note to your order’ in the shopping cart and add the code LOTSA when you purchase.
+Winner winner – camping dinner!

 This book is the result of a Kickstarter campaign that I was happy to wave my pom-poms for, as the need for something like this (particularly for the Aussie/NZ market with familiar product names and metric measurements) was long overdue.